Duncan-Forbes/construction-tempate/readme.md

 Files for the beauty template found on https://duncan-forbes.co.uk/my-work/website-templates/construction-template/.

-This custom theme relies heavily on Advanced Custom Fields and also utilises slick slider.
+This custom theme utilises slick slider.